Trench Neal Davis

 - Born September 12, 1960 in Baltimore, MD USA

-After attending Southern High School in Baltimore, Davis was signed by the Pirates in 1980 as a 19-year old and made his pro debut that summer with the GCL Pirates.
-The following summer, with the Greenwood Pirates, he hit .298, stole 31 bases, and led the South Atlantic League with 158 hits.
+After attending Southern High School in Baltimore, MD, Davis was signed by the Pirates in 1980 as a 19-year-old and made his pro debut that summer with the GCL Pirates.
+The following summer, with the Greenwood Pirates in 1981, he hit .298, stole 31 bases, and led the South Atlantic League with 158 hits.
 After splitting 1983 between two teams, he led the 1984 Pacific Coast League with 53 steals while playing for the Hawaii Islanders.

 Davis began 1985 back with Hawaii but had a brief cup of coffee in the majors with Pittsburgh in June, going 1-for-7 in a pair of games.
 However, he spent the majority of the year with the Islanders, hitting .270 in 132 games while leading the PCL with 12 triples.
 He played in 15 games for the Pirates in May 1986, hitting just .130, but was sent back to Hawaii late in the month to make room for rookie Barry Bonds.
 He hit a career-high .311 with the Islanders that summer but became a free agent following the season.